 It is important for each employee to carefully review the clauses of his or her employment contract and potentially the collective labour agreement.

 Working time and annual leave

 The provisions relating to working time are generally specified in your employment contract.
 However, according to Article 9 of the Swiss Employment Law Act an employee may work a maximum of 45 or 50 hours per week depending on his or her sector of activity.
 The daily rest time must be at least 11 consecutive hours.

 Annual leave may vary from one company to another.
 Legislation provides for a minimum of four weeks per year.
 It is quite common for employers to allocate a quota above the legal minimum (usually five weeks).
 Depending on length of service or Collective Labour Agreements, employees may benefit from a higher number of annual leave days.
 Public holidays are not counted as ‘annual leave days’.
 The numbers of public holidays varies from canton to canton, with up to a maximum of eight per year in addition to 1 August (Switzerland’s national day).

 Absences: illnesses, children, etc.

 A number of life events can lead to absences from work.
 Some are authorised by law, others are not.

 Sick leave must be paid by the employer just like maternity leave or the fulfilment of an obligation like military service.
 Please note that the minimum requirements for compensation in the event of incapacity to work due to illness vary from one canton to another.
-The SECO website explains clearly these compensation periods, which vary according to the length of time you have been with the company.
+The SECO website clearly explains these compensation periods, which vary according to your length of service with the company.

 An employee presenting a medical certificate indicating X days' leave must not report to work before the end of the leave.